Atlanta I-85 collapse: Highway could be fixed by June 15

 The state was storing high-density polyethylene (HDPE) pipes and fiberglass conduits under the I-85 overpass, and the fire spread to the pipes, McMurry said.
 Authorities say they’ve arrested a man accused of intentionally setting the fire.

-The material was in a state-owned lot under the overpass, behind a chain-linked fence with a locked gate, with a “no trespassing” sign, McMurry said.
+The materials were in a state-owned lot under the overpass, behind a chain-linked fence with a locked gate, with a “no trespassing” sign, McMurry said.

+The National Transportation Safety Board is investigating the collapse and says the appropriateness of storing the materials under the span will be among the topics covered.

+“A couple points of interest include the integrity of the infrastructure, the flammability of the materials and the issue of storing flammable material under a bridge,” NTSB spokesman Keith Holloway said.

-The storage is not believed to have broken any current state policy, but McMurry said lessons could be learned — especially regarding whether the material was stored securely enough.
+McMurry said the storage is not believed to have broken any current state policy, but also that lessons could be learned — especially about whether the material was stored securely enough.

 “Obviously, what we know now, if we knew then, we would not have the material stored in the fashion that it was stored,” he said, responding to question about how secure the site was.
 “The gating and the fencing was really to keep the material from being stolen or removed from the area.”